Who knew substituting corn syrup (a glucose-rich sweetener made from cornstarch) could be this easy?

 Its thick, sticky texture works great in baked goods and sauces.
 Molasses brings a warm, earthy depth to our favorite recipes.

 Interested in more alternatives?
-Check out our detailed molasses substitutes article for other great ideas.
+Check out detailed pomegranate molasses swaps for tangy recipes for other great ideas.

 Molasses shines especially in gingersnaps and marinades.